-Humans, snakes and jaguars are supposedly the biggest predators to the toucan.
+Humans, snakes, and jaguars are supposedly the biggest predators of the toucan.

 Guinness, the black stout, has the toucan as one of their logos after an advertising hunt in 1935 for a logo was ended when S.H.
 Benson visited the zoo and created the famous toucan.

 There is a constellation named after the wonderful bird, the Tucana has most of the small magellanic cloud inside it.